-Ancillary equipment included a GPS navigation system and a radar altimeter.
-Infield data processing involved quality control and compilation of data collected during the acquisition stage, using the in-field processing centre established at Points North, northern Saskatchewan.
+Quality control of airborne magnetic and electromagnetic surveys include in-field data processing involved and compilation of data collected during the acquisition stage, using the in-field processing centre established at Points North, northern Saskatchewan.
 Preliminary and final data processing, including generation of final digital data products were done at the office of Geotech Ltd. in Aurora, Ontario.

-8.1.1 Methodology of Interpreting VTEM Results
+8.1.2 Methodology of Interpreting VTEM Results

 The VTEM instrument is a pulse type or time domain transmitter with horizontal concentric receiver/transmitter coil configuration.
-The anomaly that this instrument provides is different for each type of conductor shape.
+The anomaly that the instrument provides is different for each type of conductor shape.
 Purepoint has defined four types of EM anomalies that include: